 - 1. Risk Assessment and planning before a lesson.

 - 2. Organisation of routines during and between lessons to include:

-- a. the use of appropriate kit
+- a.
+The use of appropriate kit.

-- b. checking PE areas are free from sharp objects and broken glass
+- b.
+Checking PE areas are free from sharp objects and broken glass.

-- c. location of safety equipment
+- c.
+Location of safety equipment.

-- d. the reporting of accidents.
+- d.
+Reporting accidents.

 - 3. Control to include:

-- a. where to find safety information
+- a.
+Where to find safety information.

-- b. regular safety checks.
+- b.
+Regular safety checks.

-- 4. Monitoring and Review including procedures for reporting hazards / suspected hazards and those for reviewing risk assessments and safety in general.
+- 4. Monitoring and Review including procedures for reporting hazards/suspected hazards and those for reviewing risk assessments and safety in general.